Home > Kitchen + Dining > Towels > Moroccan Style Deco Stitch Tea Towels

 Fabric and Other Supplies

-NOTE: Supplies listed are for one towel, but as mentioned above, you can get two main cuts from one yard of fabric.
+NOTE: Supplies listed are for ONE towel, but as mentioned above, you can easily get two main cuts from one yard of fabric.

 - 1 yard of 45″+ wide linen or linen-look fabric

-- Scraps or ¼ yard cuts of TWO dynamic prints for each towel – cut sizes are shown below in the Getting Started section
+- Scraps or ¼ yard cuts of TWO dynamic quilting cotton prints for each towel – cut sizes are shown below in the Getting Started section

 - ¼ yard of ½” cotton twill tape or similar for the back hanger on each towel